 Q4: What are common materials used for plug valves and ball valves?

 A: Common materials for plug and ball valves are stainless steel, brass, bronze, cast iron, and PVC.
 Each material is suitable for different applications.
+You can refer to the usage requirements for the best selection.

 Q5: Among plug and ball valves, which one last longer?